kiaram2249/apcsa-freedom-project/tool/learning-log.md

 **Sources:** [Jumping Down From Platforms & Moving Platforms In Godot 4](https://www.youtube.com/watch?v=tpsk5tmmLLE) | [Godot Engine](https://docs.godotengine.org/en/4.3/classes/class_animatedsprite2d.html?utm_source=chatgpt.com)

 * In this video, I learned how to create **jump-down**/**drop-through** platforms and how to handle **moving platforms** in Godot.
 The tutorial explained how to let the player fall through a **one-way platform** by temporarily disabling collision, and how to make the player properly ride along with a **moving platform**.
-   * One-way platforms use normal collision, but you can **disable the collision mask** for a moment so the player falls through.
+   * **One-way** platforms use normal collision, but it can **disable the collision mask** for a moment so the player falls through.
    * The drop-down action is usually triggered by pressing ``down + jump`` at the same time.
    * A short **timer** is used so the collision re-enables after the player has passed through the platform.

-* The video also showed how to handle **moving platforms** so the player doesn’t slide or get left behind.
+* The video also showed me how to handle **moving platforms** so the player doesn’t slide or get left behind.
    * The platform stores its **current velocity** every frame.
-   * When the player is standing on the platform, that velocity is added to the player’s movement so they stay in sync.
+   * When the player is standing on the platform, that **velocity** is added to the player’s movement so they stay in sync.
 This keeps the player “stuck” to the platform, even when it moves quickly or changes direction.

 **MY CODE: Moving Platform**